 Our ship only sails during the day, at night we are docked and you can go for evening strolls, or enjoy the frontdeck or lounge.
 No bike-fever: you are always welcome to cruise along with us

-Your private spot for the week has two beds and a bathroom with toilet & shower
+Your private spot for the week has two beds and a bathroom with a toilet & shower.
+You decide if you want to have separate beds or beds put together!

 After a long day of cycling, it’s always great to relax and have a drink in our lounge